nabuhant/kickstarter-analysis/Written_Report_Templatemarkdown.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

+## Challenges
+* YEAR() function did not provide the correct output since column where the function was being applied had short date type.
+I tested the function YEAR(TODAY()) on a new sheet an it worked.
+The difference was that the data type there was general.
+This issue was resolved by setting the Year column's data type to general.